ucsb-cs156/cs156-guide/2-services/testing/2-codecov.md

 In enforcing code coverage thresholds, Codecov reports two types of statuses: "Project" statuses, which compares overall project coverage, and "Patch" status, which only looks at code coverage for changed lines in a pull request.

+Learn more about Codecov on their [website homepage](https://about.codecov.io/).

 ## Codecov in CMPSC 156

 Codecov is used in CMPSC 156 to: